The WWF is run at a local level by the following offices...

 Horseshoe crabs have been around for millions of years.
 These prehistoric species serve an important role in our coastal ecology: apart from being a major food source for shorebirds, they contribute to our understanding of evolutionary science and biomedical studies.

 Of the four species of horseshoe crab worldwide, two types -- the Chinese horseshoe crab (Tachypleus tridentatus) and the mangrove horseshoe crab (Carcinoscorpis rotundicauda) -- are found in the coastal waters of Hong Kong.

-But their numbers are dwindling, with the local population estimated to number 4,500 to 7,300 individuals.
 In March 2019, the Chinese horseshoe crab was declared ‘endangered’ under the IUCN Red List of Endangered Species.

 WWF has launched the “HSC Counts” Adult Horseshoe Crab Conservation and Education Project to formulate strategies for horseshoe crab conservation, by studying human threats posed on the adult horseshoe crab and by educating the community to avoid consuming horseshoe crabs.
 We are conducting market surveys, interviews with fishermen and the public, and will launch a restaurant campaign as part of our efforts to protect the species.